ggambetta/computer-graphics-from-scratch/Computer-Graphics-from-scratch.md

 Fortunately, this makes geometrical sense.
 As you may recall, a quadratic equation can have no solutions, one double solution, or two different solutions, depending on the value of the discriminant ${k_2}^2 -4k_1k_3$.
-This corresponds exactly to with the cases where the ray doesn't intersect the sphere, the ray is tangent to the sphere, and the ray enters and exits the sphere, respectively:
+This corresponds exactly to the cases where the ray doesn't intersect the sphere, the ray is tangent to the sphere, and the ray enters and exits the sphere, respectively:

 ![](<images/04-sphere-solutions.png>)